- Medical School: University of Iowa (Iowa City, IA) — 2002

 - Internship: Henry Ford Hospital (Detroit, MI)

-Dr. Conrad Pun is a clinical assistant professor of radiology.
-After receiving a bachelor degree in Art and Art History, he earned his medical degree at the University of Iowa in Iowa City, Iowa.
-He completed internship and residency training at Henry Ford Hospital in Detroit, Michigan.
-He was board certified in 2007, and went on to complete a fellowship in Interventional Radiology at Johns Hopkins Hospital in Baltimore, Maryland.
-He joined the radiology faculty at the University of Wisconsin–Madison in 2008.
-Dr. Pun currently serves as the interventional radiology director at Meriter Hospital.
-He also practices at the University of Wisconsin Hospital and Clinics, and University of Wisconsin Medical Foundation's 1 South Park Street Clinic.
-Dr. Pun's clinical interests include uterine artery embolization for minimally invasive treatment of uterine fibroids and post-partum hemorrhage, minimally invasive oncologic interventions (including transarterial chemoembolization and radiofrequency tumor ablation), and percutaneous spine interventions for treatment of back and neck pain.
+Dr. Conrad Pun is a clinical associate professor of radiology.
+After receiving a bachelor degree in Art and Art History, he earned his medical degree at the University of Iowa in Iowa City, IA.
+He completed internship and residency training at Henry Ford Hospital in Detroit, MI.
+He was board certified in radiology in 2007, and went on to complete a fellowship in Interventional Radiology at Johns Hopkins Hospital in Baltimore, MD, and holds a certificate of additional qualification in vascular and interventional radiology.
+He joined the radiology faculty at the University of Wisconsin–Madison in 2008 and serves as the interventional radiology director and vascular laboratory director at Meriter Hospital.
+He also practices at the University of Wisconsin Hospital and Clinics, and Mile Bluff Medical Center in Mauston, WI.
+Dr. Pun's clinical interests include hemodialysis and vascular access, uterine artery embolization for minimally invasive treatment of uterine fibroids and post-partum hemorrhage, endovascular treatment of veno-occlusive disease and management of post thrombotic syndrome, and percutaneous spine interventions for treatment of back and neck pain.
 In addition, he offers most types of peripheral vascular and non-vascular procedures and provides interpretation of non-invasive vascular imaging studies.
-Dr. Pun was recently recognized as a Pinnacle Caregiver by the Meriter Foundation for demonstrating the highest level of care and compassion.
-Outside of work, Dr. Pun enjoys printmaking, traveling, photography, and a cup of good coffee.
-Dr. Pun also has a penchant for the latest and greatest electronic gadgets.
+Dr. Pun was recognized as a Pinnacle Caregiver by the Meriter Foundation for demonstrating the highest level of patient care and compassion.
+Outside of work, Dr. Pun enjoys spending time with his family, photography, traveling, hiking and camping.